 In cases of non-compliance, the Applicant will have the opportunity to modify/recertify the installation and request a re-inspection to the Program.
-The Applicant will not have the opportunity to modify/rectify non-compliance with PVS Capacity or BSS Capacity requirements.
-Applicants will be given a period of ninety (90) calendar days from the date of the failed inspection to submit a new Award Disbursement Claim for a reinspection.
+Applicants will be given a period of ninety (90) calendar days from the date of the failed inspection to submit a new Award Disbursement Claim for a re-inspection.